kurv1ts/platform-engineering/README.md

 ## What I Built

 ### Custom Backstage Scaffolder Action
-Extended Backstage with a custom scaffolder action that automatically generates and commits `catalog-info.yaml` to new repositories, ensuring every service is registered in the software catalog from day one.
-I considered using a separate CI job for this, but embedding it in the scaffolder keeps the entire flow in one place and avoids timing issues.
+Extended Backstage with a custom scaffolder action that automatically adds environment variables & secrets per Github repository environment for the CI pipeline which builds and pushes the application image.

 #### Authentication for Backstage
 Backstage UI sign-in uses GitHub OAuth (OAuth2) so users and groups map cleanly to GitHub identities, which then drives ownership in the catalog and template permissions.